btmartin721/PG-SUI/README.md

 Unsupervised imputers include three custom neural network models:

     + Variational Autoencoder (VAE) [[2]](#2)
+    + Standard Autoencoder (SAE)
     + Non-linear Principal Component Analysis (NLPCA) [[3]](#3)
     + Unsupervised Backpropagation (UBP) [[4]](#4)

-VAE models train themselves to reconstruct their input (i.e., the genotypes.
+VAE models train themselves to reconstruct their input (i.e., the genotypes).
 To use VAE for imputation, the missing values are masked and the VAE model gets trained to reconstruct only on known values.
 Once the model is trained, it is then used to predict the missing values.

+SAE is a standard autoencoder that trains the input to predict itself.
+As with VAE, missing values are masked and the model gets trained only on known values.
+Predictions are then made on the missing values.

 NLPCA initializes random, reduced-dimensional input, then trains itself by using the known values (i.e., genotypes) as targets and refining the random input until it accurately predicts the genotype output.
 The trained model can then predict the missing values.